markmilner21/Assessment-1-Supervised-Prediction/README.md

 ### Setup

-All additional packages for Python will be listed in PythonReqs.py
+All additional packages for Python will be listed in PyReqs.txt

 All additional packages for R will be listen in RReqs.r